rooseveltframework/roosevelt/README.md

 npm run prod
 ```

-Run your app with an attached HTML Validator (HTML Validator is attached by default):
+Run your app with an attached HTML validator (HTML validator is attached by default):

 ```
 npm run dev attach
 ```

-Run your app with a detached HTML Validator:
+Run your app with a detached HTML validator:

 ```
 npm run dev detach
 ```

-After running your app with a detached HTML Validator, use this command to shut down the HTML Validator:
+After running your app with a detached HTML validator, use this command to shut down the HTML validator:

 ```
 npm run killValidator
 ```
+_Note: if your Roosevelt app was created with an older version, you may not have this command in your npm scripts.
+If so, then manually add this npm script to your package.json: "killValidator": "node ./node_modules/roosevelt/lib/killValidator.js"_

 Run your app on two CPUs: